-We have practice music for most major works that we perform.
-It is prepared using music software called Noteworthy Composer with a piano-style sound as this makes it easy to pick out the notes.
-The practice music is produced for each part in two versions: Noteworthy files can be played on a PC (but not on a Mac) and a CD format which plays on any computer or CD player
+Practice music is produced for most major works that we perform.
+It is prepared for each part using music software called Noteworthy Composer with a piano-style sound as this makes it easy to pick out the notes.
+There are two versions of the practice music: Noteworthy files which can be played on a PC (but not on a Mac) and a CD format which plays on any computer or CD player

-1. Use Noteworthy Composer software which a number of members already have.
-With this you can change the speed of the music if you wish and stop and start it anywhere.
-You can also use the software in a variety of ways including producing and printing your own music.
+The practice music can also be played on Noteworthy Composer software which a number of members already have.
+You can use the software in a variety of ways including writing and printing your own music.

-A set of Noteworthy files for a concert normally costs £4.
-They are distributed as email attachments with very detailed instructions on how to load them and the software onto your PC.
+A set of Noteworthy files for a concert normally costs £4 and are distributed as email attachments.
 The CD version costs £1 more than the Noteworthy one.
-If you are interested in practice music please contact Alan Douglas
+If you are interested in practice music please contact Alan Douglas by clicking the button.